Your Gentle Spirit

 This is to be our Spirit as well, as priests of our God and as representatives of Jesus Christ to this world.

-Once more we see that our Lord highly regards His child who truly follows and imitates Him, Christ our Lord, High Priest, Savior, and Good Shepherd, with the gentleness of our Messiah Himself.
+Once more we see that our Lord is highly regarding, and exhorting us to be, the child who truly follows and imitates Him, Christ our Lord, High Priest, Savior, and Good Shepherd, with the gentleness of our Messiah Himself.

-Consider this for yourself - God’s power has changed your life through His love, mercy and gentleness; this is how the reality of Christ has changed you and filled you.
-So, Continue to pursue and grow in His gentleness as you “let your gentle spirit be know to all men.”
+Consider this for yourself - God’s power has changed your life through His love, His mercy, His grace, and His gentleness; this is how the reality of Christ has changed you and filled you.
+So, this day, continue to pursue and grow in His gentleness even as you “let your gentle spirit be know to all men.”
 You can do this because “the Lord is near” to you right now, filling you with His Own gentle Spirit.